Broadband universal service: United States

 According to NTIA (2011), almost one-third of American households still lack a broadband connection.
-"The rates for White (68%) and Asian non-Hispanics (69%) exceed those for Black non-Hispanics (50%) and Hispanics (45%) by 18 percentage points or more.
 Rural America lags behind urban areas by ten percentage points (60% versus 70%)."

 Obama launched a policy campaign to counter nineteen state laws, which are currently preventing cities from investing in broadband Internet.
 According to U.S. News, the predicted effects of broadband investment is that it will increase Internet speeds and access, and give cities a competitive advantage.
 A research study done by the NTIA (National Telecommunications and Information Administration), showed that building new broadband infrastructure in communities increased broadband availability by around 2% more than cities that didn’t build new broadband infrastructures.
 Investing in broadband is also predicted to lead to an, "Increased economic output of as much as $21 billion annually," according to NTIA.

 In order to "get people connected for basic communications that opens the door to economic and civic participation in cyberspace," it is essential to provide basic broadband connectivity at an affordable prices.
 For years, the U.S. has endeavored to ensure its residents are connected to essential telecommunications.
 Following a 2008 release of broadband statistics by the Organisation for Economic Co-operation and Development (OECD) which suggested that the U.S. may be lagging in broadband, Congress passed the American Recovery and Reinvestment Act of 2009 (ARRA) requiring that the FCC draft a National Broadband Plan, and the FCC's efforts to ensure hard-to-serve areas and demographics are reached by communications technologies have focused on broadband.
 As U.S. President Obama mentioned, "this isn't just about faster Internet or fewer dropped calls.
 It's about connecting every part of America to the digital age.
 It’s about a rural community in Iowa or Alabama where farmers and small business owners will be able to sell their products all over the world.
 It’s about a firefighter who can download the design of a burning building onto a handheld device; a student who can take classes with a digital textbook; or a patient who can have face-to-face video chats with her doctor." –President Obama, State of the Union Address, January 25, 2011.

 NTIA (2010) also pointed out, "universal access to and adoption of 21st Century broadband for all citizens is a top priority for the Obama Administration.
 Widespread access is critical to America’s future as the world’s economic leader because of its impact on increasing our productivity, global competitiveness, and improving Americans’ quality of life – through economic growth and development, job creation, national security, telemedicine, distance learning, public safety, civic engagement, and telework."